shorebirdtech/website/src/pages/blogs/how_shorebird_works.md

    (builds you send to the stores) and patches (changes you make to releases via Shorebird), control rollout, see analytics, etc.
-4. And finally fork of the Dart compiler toolchain, which makes it possible to construct and run these “patches” to your application.
+4. And finally fork of the Dart compiler toolchain, which makes it possible to construct and run these "patches" to your application.

 The command line and cloud service are already covered in our architecture documentation.
 But recently we’ve received a bunch of questions about how our